 Keeping track of finances can be a tricky thing to do, especially if you have more than one account or any kind of credit or store card.
 Money comes in, money goes out and there is the classic saying, the more you earn the more you spend.

 It doesn't matter if you are always in the red, or if you are someone who doesn't even know what being in the red is, it is always good to know exactly what you're spending.
-These seven apps make it easy to do that.
+These apps make it easy to do that.

-Mint comes from Intuit and like OnTrees, it allows you to pull all your accounts and cards into one place by linking everything to the app.
+Mint comes from Intuit and it allows you to pull all your accounts and cards into one place by linking everything to the app.
 You'll be able to track your spending, create a budget, setup bill reminders and get tips for reducing fees and saving yourself a few pounds.

-The app will automatically categorise banking and credit card transactions like OnTrees, and there is a Trends feature that allows you to track credit cards, cash, spending, income and net worth over time, along with the ability to setup financial goals.
+The app will automatically categorise banking and credit card transactions and there is a Trends feature that allows you to track credit cards, cash, spending, income and net worth over time, along with the ability to setup financial goals.

 Wally allows you to balance your income and expenses by understanding where your money goes.
 It offers the ability to set both financial goals and budgets, as well as save receipts and export the data you enter into an Excel document.